spiffe/spiffe.io/content/docs/latest/planning/extending.md

 SPIRE comes with a set of built-in Notifier plugins for the [Server](/docs/latest/deploying/spire_server/) and [Agent](/docs/latest/deploying/spire_agent/).

-Note that the Key Manager is **not** provided with contextual metadata about the signing operation that it is performing (e.g., X.509 Certificate Signing Request).
-The SPIRE Server performs any necessary policy evaluation on the signing request itself, and hands hashed data to the Key Manager plugin that is used as an input for creating a signature.
-This means that a Key Manager plugin cannot be developed to evaluate the request outside of the SPIRE Server (e.g., Certificate Authority (CA) service in the case of X.509).
-The Upstream Authority plugin is the single method of integration between SPIRE and external CAs.

 # Working with first-party plugins

 First party plugins can be enabled by including the appropriate configuration stanza in the `plugins` section of the Server or Agent configuration file.